Boudica, my calico queen of a cat, is fierce, independent and indoors-only.

 Peppermint Essential Oil and Cats: Does it Kill Fleas?

 Peppermint is a cross between wintergreen and spearmint.
 Its essential oil is traditionally used to treat irritable bowels, upset stomach and nausea.
-Topically, this essential oil applied to relieve itch and muscle aches.
-In aromatherapy, herbalists claim it increases energy and opens the airways.
+Topically, this essential oil can be applied to relieve itch and muscle aches.
+In aromatherapy, herbalists claim its diffused oils increase energy and open the airways.

-Peppermint oil is a natural pesticide.
-Fleas are repelled by the strong scent of peppermint.
-If they come into contact with it, they may die.
+And it can kill fleas, since peppermint oil is a natural pesticide.
+Fleas are repelled by the strong scent of peppermint, and they may die if they come into contact with it.
 The reason?
-Peppermint oil attacks their central nervous system, leading to a slow, possibly painful death.
+Peppermint oil attacks fleas’ central nervous system, leading to a slow, possibly painful death.

 Well, your heart may not go out to the little bloodsuckers, and that’s fair.
-But there are faster ways to kill fleas, which means faster total extermination.
+But there are faster ways to kill fleas, and total extermination is crucial.
 After all, one female flea can lay up to fifty eggs per day.

-Tina Wismer, DVM, MS, DABVT, DABT and Medical Director with ASPCA Animal Poison Control Center, suggested taking your pet to the vet before trying any at-home treatment.
+Tina Wismer, DVM, MS, DABVT, DABT and Medical Director with the ASPCA Animal Poison Control Center, strongly suggests that cat owners take their pet to the vet before trying any at-home treatment.
 Together with your vet, you can decide on the best treatment and dosage for your cat.

-Many treatments should be applied to a spot your cat can’t reach with her tongue.
-Wismer suggests monitoring your pet after applying a new medication.
+Many commercially-available treatments should be applied to a spot your cat can’t reach with her tongue.
+Wismer advises monitoring your pet after applying a new medication.

-“Be sure to keep all supplies and medication up and out of paws’ reach to avoid any curious noses getting into things they shouldn’t,” she added.
+“Be sure to keep all supplies and medication up and out of paws’ reach to avoid any curious noses getting into things they shouldn’t,” she adds.

 Is Peppermint Oil Safe For Cats?
 What Are The Risks?

 Peppermint oil is, quite simply, not safe for cats.
-If you’ve already tried using peppermint oil on your cat, you’ve learned that cats despise the smell.
+And if you’ve already tried using peppermint oil on your cat, you’ve learned that cats despise the smell as well.

 Your cat’s olfactory receptors are 14 times more powerful than your own.
-While you may find peppermint refreshing, minced with sweet memories of Christmas, your cat does not share your fond affection for the oil.
+While you may find peppermint refreshing, evoking memories of Christmas, your cat does not share your fond affection for the oil.
+She’ll be overwhelmed by it.

 Peppermint oil, like many essential oils, contains phenols and phenolic compounds.
-Cats are very sensitive to phenols, whether they are inhaled or ingested.
+Cats are very sensitive to phenols, whether exposure comes via inhalation or ingestion.

-Unlike humans and dogs, cats lack an important enzyme in their livers that helps eliminate toxins like phenols.
-If your cat ingests peppermint oil, it can upset her stomach and adversely affect her nervous system.
-In fact, ingesting essential oils with phenols can lead to liver failure and death.
+In this respect, cats and dogs are quite different.
+Unlike dogs (and humans), cats lack important enzymes in their livers which help eliminate toxins like phenols.
+If your cat ingests peppermint oil, it can upset her stomach, cause liver damage, and adversely affect her nervous system.
+In cats, ingesting essential oils with phenols can even lead to liver failure and death.

 You may think, “But I’m not feeding her peppermint oil!”

-Wismer reminds us that cats groom themselves, and may do so more vigorously to get the unpleasant smell of peppermint oil out of their fur.
-Even small amounts of essential oils applied topically can hurt them if they ingest them.
+Wismer reminds us that the smell of the oil can quickly saturate a cat’s fur.
+And since cats groom themselves by licking, they may do so more vigorously to get the odor out of their fur.
+Even small amounts of essential oils applied topically can cause damage when ingested.

 Lastly, your cat’s skin is very delicate and thin.
-Topical application of essential oils can be harmful as they breach their skin and enter the bloodstream.
+Topical application of essential oils can be harmful, because oil can breach the skin and enter the bloodstream.

 The takeaway is clear: Avoid using peppermint oil to treat your cat’s fleas.